iTusharyadav/minify/README.md

 ---

-## 🏰 Join the Adventure — Contribution Guidelines
+## :beginner: Join the Adventure — Contribution Guidelines

 Want to be part of the quest?
 Here’s how you can contribute to **Minify**: